 - How to Request Dumpster Rental Quotes with Hometown

 - How to Request Junk Removal Quotes with Hometown

 - Dumpster Rental vs Junk Removal for Construction Debris Cleanups

 - Rent a Dumpster or Hire a Junk Removal Company?

 Prices vary by company and location, so it’s a good idea to contact 2-3 dumpster rental providers to ensure you’re getting the best price and service.

-On average, expect to pay $300-$400 for a 10 or 20 yard dumpster rental.
-This usually includes a 7-day rental period and drop off and pickup.
-Additional fees may apply.
+On average, expect to pay anywhere from $250-$550 for a 10 or 20 yard dumpster rental, which usually includes a 5 or 7-day rental period.

 The easiest way to get the best price for a dumpster rental is to:

 - Rent from a local company (they have lower overhead fees and more flexibility than large chains)